 The distal femur exhibits medial and lateral condyles, which are separated anteriorly by the patellar surface, also known as the trochlear groove or intercondylar sulcus.
 Posteriorly, the femoral condyles are divided by the deep intercondylar fossa.
 Medial and lateral epicondyles are prominences, proximal to the condyles, serving as sites of muscle or ligament attachment.

 The patella is the large sesamoid bone embedded in the quadriceps tendon.
 Its smooth articular surface has multiple facets for efficient load-distribution mechanisms during its tracking actions on the trochlear groove.
 The outer anterior surface is convex and roughened.
 The broad superior surface is the base, and the pointed inferior surface is the apex of the patella.

 The proximal tibia exhibits medial and lateral condyles, which superiorly form the flared articular surface, the tibial plateau.
-Located between the condyles on the tibial plateau is the intercondylar eminence, or tibial spine, composed of two small pointed prominences, ...
+Located between the condyles on the tibial plateau is the intercondylar eminence, or tibial spine, ...